shapeshed/flim.shapeshed.com/src/_posts/examine-headers-with-netcat.md

   "layout": "post",
-  "title": "Examining request headers with netcat", "date": "Wed Feb 19 2014 08:38:19 GMT+0000 (GMT)", "description": "How to use Netcat to examine request headers from user agents or applicaitons", "tags": [
+  "title": "Examining request headers with netcat", "date": "Wed Feb 19 2014 08:38:19 GMT+0000 (GMT)", "description": "How to use Netcat to examine request headers from user agents or applications.", "tags": [
     "Opinion"
   ]